mukultyagi481/PowerBI_project/README.md

-This report aims to provide a detailed analysis of total revenue performance across different supplier categories, supplier names, seasons, and customer types from 2015 to 2018.
+This Project aims to provide a detailed analysis of total revenue performance across different supplier categories, supplier names, seasons, and customer types from 2015 to 2018.
 Using an integrated star schema data model, the dashboard empowers business users to identify high-performing suppliers, seasonal trends, and customer segments that contribute most to